Remorax/VeeAlign/README.md

 ## Regarding Spelling-check

 One of the preprocessing steps, a spelling checker (and corrector) was implemented using the RapidAPI GrammarBot (https://rapidapi.com/grammarbot/api/grammarbot/).
-If you wish to use it (for better accuracy), please create an API key on this tool and add it to [line 12 ](https://github.com/Remorax/VeeAlign/blob/master/src/data_preprocessing.py#L12) of data_preprocessing.py.
+If you wish to use it (for better accuracy and/or reproducing the results in our work), please create an API key on this tool and add it to [line 12 ](https://github.com/Remorax/VeeAlign/blob/master/src/data_preprocessing.py#L12) of data_preprocessing.py.
 Note that this tool charges for requests beyond a certain limit, so please be mindful of the same.

 Using this tool, of course, is optional and currently the script is setup to ignore spell-check.